-3.08.05: Are workers washing and sanitizing their hands before starting work each day, after using the restroom, after breaks, before putting on gloves and whenever hands may be contaminated?
+2.07.05: Are workers washing and sanitizing their hands before starting work each day, after using the restroom, after breaks, before putting on gloves and whenever hands may be contaminated?
 Total compliance (15 points): Worker conformance to hand washing and sanitizing procedures should be assessed, as washing hands is the first step in avoiding food contamination.
 Workers should be observed washing their hands prior to beginning work, after breaks, after using the toilet, before putting on gloves, and whenever hands may have become a source of contamination (e.g., after eating, after using a handkerchief or tissue, smoking, drinking, etc.).

-Auditors are expected to view hand washing disciplines - in operations where hand washing stations are not visible, this means watching worker movements after breaks (are they using the toilet facility hand wash stations); are there signs of soap and paper towel use?
+Auditors are expected to view hand washing disciplines.
 Hand washing is a critical part of the food suppliers' food safety program - this should be stressed to the auditee.
 Potentially useful website:

-A "Safe Hands" Hand Wash Program, https://sproutnet.com/hand-washing-program/ Minor deficiency (10 points) if:
+A "Safe Hands" Hand Wash Program, https://sproutnet.com/hand-washing-program/

-Single/isolated instance(s) of a worker who is not complying with the hand washing policy.
+• Single/isolated instance(s) of a worker who is not complying with the hand washing policy.

-Numerous instances of workers that are not complying with the hand washing policy.
+• Numerous instances of workers that are not complying with the hand washing policy.

-Majority of or fundamental failure of workers to comply with hand washing policies.
+• Majority of or fundamental failure of workers to comply with hand washing policies.